openscanhub/openscanhub/docs/development.md

 u.save()
 ```

-After the first-time setup, all you need is `podman-compose stop` and `podman-compose start`.
-If, for any reason, you need to start from scratch, `podman-compose down` stops and destroys all the containers and `podman-compose up` starts their fresh copies.
+After the first-time setup, all you need is `podman stop` and `podman start`.
+If, for any reason, you need to start from scratch, `podman-compose -p osh down` stops and destroys all the containers and `podman-compose -p osh up` starts their fresh copies.
 The last two commands work also for specific services so you can destroy also only the osh-hub instance and keep the db.

 This step also saves their configuration so you can start them individually then via `podman start -a db`.
 It's good idea to start them in separated terminal windows so their outputs are not combined.